eduard93/Cache-MDX2JSON/README.md

 1. Download Installer.cls.xml (from MDX2JSON folder in repository or releases page) into Caché Studio (any namespace)
 2. Run in terminal (any namespace) under user with %All role:

-        set pVars("Namespace")="{Namespace}"
-        do ##class(MDX2JSON.Installer).setup(.pVars)
+        do ##class(MDX2JSON.Installer).setup()

-  where:

-      {Namespace} is a namespace you want to install to.
-If it does not exist it would be created automatically.
-If it does exist only MDX2JSON package would be overwritten.
-On this step installer would create (if needed) Namespace and corresponding database, download source code from GitHub and compile it, create required web application (named /{Namespace}) if one does not exist (skipping web application creation process if one does exist), and map MDX2JSON package to %All namespace (which will be created if it does not exist).
+ On this step installer would create (if needed) MDX2JSON namespace and corresponding database, download source code from GitHub and compile it, create required web application (named /MDX2JSON) if one does not exist (skipping web application creation process if one does exist), and map MDX2JSON package to %All namespace (which will be created if it does not exist).
-3. Give the correct roles to /{Namespace} webapplication for it to be able to query desired cubes.
+3. Give the correct roles to /MDX2JSON webapplication for it to be able to query desired cubes (It usually just works, but depending on your security settings you may be required to have resources: %Admin_Secure:U and %DB_CACHESYS:RW).

 Offline Installation
 -----------